gohryt/programming-languages-research/TRACERS.md

     report_error()
 ```

-This check is 2 loads + 1 branch — roughly 2x overall slowdown.
+This instrumentation adds one shadow-memory load plus compare/branch logic before the original application load/store; if counting the application access too, the fast path is effectively two memory accesses plus a branch.
 ASan detects use-after-free (by poisoning freed memory and quarantining it), heap/stack/global buffer overflows (by inserting poisoned "red zones" around allocations), and use-after-return.

 ### 8.3.
 ThreadSanitizer, MemorySanitizer, UBSan — The Sanitizer Family